-PSE has been a supplier of alternative, lowercarbon and cleaner fuel for transportation for over 30 years.
-PSE supplies natural gas to public and private compressed natural gas (CNG) fueling stations around the Puget Sound region and to our own CNG truck fleet, which would otherwise run on higher-carbon diesel fuels.
+PSE has been a supplier of alternative, lower-carbon and cleaner fuel for transportation for over 30 years.
+PSE supplies natural gas to public and private compressed natural gas (CNG) fueling stations around the Puget Sound region and to our own CNG truck fleet, which would otherwise run on diesel fuels with higher emissions of carbon dioxide (CO2) and other pollutants.

 Based on recent federal and state laws, we expect demand for lower-carbon alternative fuels for transportation to grow in the coming years, especially in hard-to-electrify sectors such as long-haul trucking and marine vessels.
-Our Tacoma LNG facility provides a cleaner fuel alternative for maritime vessels and trucks and also supplies LNG to Potelco, one of PSE's major infrastructure service providers, for its LNG truck fleet.
-LNG use significantly reduces $NO_x$ , $SO_2$ and particulate emissions compared to existing fuels, such as bunker oil and diesel fuel.
-It also reduces overall GHG emissions on a lifecycle basis.
-Tacoma LNG plays a key role in helping create a greener shipping fleet for our partner, TOTE Maritime, and others aligned with our BNZC ambition as we "go beyond" addressing our own carbon emissions to help the transportation and maritime industries decarbonize.
+Our Tacoma LNG facility provides a cleaner fuel alternative for maritime vessels and trucks.
+LNG reduces GHG emissions on a lifecycle basis, and using LNG also significantly reduces criteria pollutants NO_x , SO_2 and particulate matter (PM) compared to existing fuels, such as bunker oil and diesel fuel.
+Tacoma LNG plays a key role in helping create a greener shipping fleet for our partner, TOTE Maritime, and others aligned with our BNZC ambition as we "go beyond" addressing our own carbon emissions to help the land and maritime transportation industries decarbonize.